Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Currents and Transmission

 \section{Currents and Transmission}

-Finally, we analyze some experimentally measurable characteristics of our device, such as the charge conductance.
+Our final step is devoted to analysis of the key experimentally measurable device characteristics, such as the charge conductance.
 To this end, we use the Keldysh approach to determine the charge flowing through the biased junction.
 The operator of charge current transmitted from the normal $L$-th electrode to the first quantum dot is given by